curseforge-sdks/cfcore-sdk-ue/docs/index.md

 - Keep the implementation as simple as possible, allowing developers to easily maintain their own fork or contribute to the code-base

+## Analytics
+Our plugin collects analytics data in two categories, configurable in the plugin's settings:
+- **Performance and Stability** (Enabled by default) - Collects information on the mod ecosystem’s performance and stability, including success/failure rates for installing, updating, and managing mods.
+- **User Engagement**: (Disabled by default) - Captures data on player interactions in-game.
+This includes mod browser's funnels and engagement with mods in the game.

 ## Threading model

 The assumption is that all calls to the SDK are performed on the game's main